ewaldhorn/tinycanvas/README.md

 === All of this is still very much WIP. ===

+Basically, I often use WASM to do some data visualization work and I find that working with TinyGo and the HTML5 Canvas to be really handy.
+This is a collection of utilities / tools I often use, kind of cleaned up in case anyone else finds use in them.

 ## Demo
 There's a small live demo at <https://ewaldhorn.github.io/tinycanvas/> if you like.